google/WebFundamentals/src/content/en/showcase/2017/matterport.md

 canyons, iconic architecture, and beyond.

 ## Challenge
-Until 2017, Matterport VR had to be experienced via a downloadable app from the Apple App Store, Oculus Store, or Google Play Store.
+Until 2017, *Matterport VR* had to be experienced via a downloadable app from the Apple App Store, Oculus Store, or Google Play Store.
 When a viewer tried to launch a 3D Space in VR, they were taken through a series of steps to first download and launch this app.
-While this does allow anyone to explore a full library of Matterport Spaces, the interruption to download caused significant dropoff and less engagement with specific VR Spaces.
+While this allows anyone to explore a full library of Matterport Spaces, the interruption to download caused significant dropoff and less engagement with specific VR Spaces.
 Partners were also concerned about their customers leaving their website.